Patelnchora/soc-log-analyzer/readme.md

-# 🛡️ SOC Log Analyzer - Threat Intelligence
+# 🛡️ SOC Log Analyzer

 It is a Python-based tool designed to simulate real-world Security Operations Center (SOC) workflows by analyzing system logs and detecting suspicious activities.
 It focuses on identifying failed login attempts, extracting attacker IP addresses, and highlighting potential brute-force attacks.